-About WRC Novice Rowing: After you complete WRCs Learn To Row, you will be ready to decide if rowing is ‘for you’ and if you are ready to commit to a more intensive (and fun!) training plan to become proficient on the water.
+About WRC Novice Rowing: The Novice Rowing Program is available for members of WRC who are ready to commit to a more intensive (and fun!) training plan to become proficient on the water.
+This is a natural progression for new members who have just completed the Learn to Row program.
 The WRC Novice Rowing Program is a comprehensive 9-week session consisting of three coached practices per week.
 Participants who commit to the program and complete it become well versed in all facets of sweep rowing including safety, technique, training and competition.
 The Novice Program is a fantastic way to ‘get into’ this great sport.

 Cost: $100 for graduates of 2019 WRC LTR program. $200 for current members of WRC who wish to participate.
 The number of participants will be limited to 32.
 No Refunds will be given once the program has begun.